jakecreate/youtube_data_analysis/README.md

 ![Outlier Highlighted](graphs/anomalies.png)

 ## **Future Steps**
-- **Deeper Engagement Analysis** - Sentiment analysis of comments
-- **YouTube Shorts vs. Long-Form Videos** - Which format drives more growth?
+- **Apply Hypothesis Tests**
+    1. The introduction of YouTube Shorts in 2020 significantly increased the average engagement. (two-sample t-test)
+    2. Videos uploaded on weekends receive significantly more engagement than weekday uploads.
+(ANOVA)
 - **More Time-Based Trends** - Analyzing engagement patterns across months/seasons
 - **Predictive Modeling** - Forecasting video performance (probably with more videos across a variety of different channels)